Josh Adams

 NBA EXPERIENCE

-After going undrafted in the 2016 NBA draft, Adams signed a contract with the Denver Nuggets for their summer league team.
-He averaged 4.8 points, 2.3 rebounds, and 1.3 assists, in 15.2 minutes per game across 4 games.
+After going undrafted in the 2016 NBA Draft, Josh Adams joined the Denver Nuggets for the 2016 NBA Summer League.
+Over four games, he averaged 4.8 points, 2.3 rebounds, and 1.3 assists in 15.2 minutes per game, showcasing his athleticism and scoring ability in limited action.

 INTERNATIONAL EXPERIENCE